 StoryCorps 479: Mrs. Bronstein for President

-During the 2016 campaign for president, candidates have said and done things that at times have left voters with their mouths agape; unsure if they are watching an actual presidential race or a piece of performance art.
-While we’re now pretty confident that—for better or worse—we seeing the real thing, this week’s episode of the StoryCorps podcast takes a look at a time when that was certainly not the case.
+During the 2016 presidential campaign, candidates have said and done things that, at times, have left voters with their mouths agape, unsure if they are watching an actual presidential race or a piece of performance art.
+While we’re now pretty confident that — for better or worse — we are seeing the real thing, this week’s episode of the StoryCorps podcast takes a look at a time when that was certainly not the case.

 In 1964, Republican Senator Barry Goldwater from Arizona ran against Democratic incumbent Lyndon Johnson.
-LBJ had assumed office following the assassination of President John F. Kennedy and went on to win in a landslide.
-But there was another candidate in the race who has largely been forgotten by history: Mrs. Yetta Bronstein, a Jewish housewife from the Bronx with a son named Marvin who played the drums—badly.
+President Johnson assumed office following the assassination of President John F. Kennedy and went on to win in a landslide.
+But another candidate in the race has been largely forgotten by history: Mrs. Yetta Bronstein, a Jewish housewife from the Bronx with a son named Marvin who played the drums—badly.

 The Yetta Bronstein hoax is just one of scores of pranks the Abels orchestrated over the past sixty years.
 The one they may be best known for is attempting to advance the Society for Indecency to Naked Animals (SINA), which aimed, in the name of morality, to put pants on the world’s creatures.
 SINA’s slogan was, “A nude horse is a rude horse.”

-Fake lectures at prestigious universities, a fake documentary about President Nixon, the list of pranks the couple pulled on the public is at times unbelievable.
+Fake lectures at prestigious universities, a fake documentary about President Richard Nixon, the list of pranks the couple pulled on the public is, at times, unbelievable.
 Proving that for them no prank can go too far, Alan once even faked his own death, leading to a January 2, 1980, obituary in The New York Times.
 Two days later, for the first time in their history, the newspaper of record retracted an obituary explaining, “An obituary in The New York Times on Wednesday reported incorrectly that Alan Abel was dead.
-Mr. Abel held a news conference yesterday…”
+Mr. Abel held a news conference yesterday …”